 Fiber.
 Found naturally in fruits, grains, vegetables, and legumes, fiber cuts down the amount of cholesterol your body soaks up from food.
 Try to get at least 25 to 30 grams of it every day.
 Men less than age 51 should aim for 38 grams a day.
 It’s best to get your daily dose from your diet, but supplements are another option.
 There's good evidence that blond psyllium husk -- common in fiber supplements -- can lower “bad” LDL cholesterol.
 It can also raise the “good” kind, HDL.
 Other fiber supplements include methylcellulose, wheat dextrin, and calcium polycarbophil..
 If you take a fiber supplement, increase the amount you take slowly.
 This can help prevent gas and cramping.
 It’s also important to drink enough liquids when you increase your fiber intake.

 Sterols and stanols.
 Find these in foods like nuts and grains, or you can buy them as supplements.
 They reduce the amount of cholesterol that your body absorbs from food.
 They're also added to many foods, such as some margarines, orange juice, and yogurts.
-Experts recommend 2 grams a day to help lower LDL cholesterol.
+Experts recommend 2 grams a day to help lower LDL cholesterol for people who have high cholesterol.

 Other Supplements That May Offer Benefits